Can you smell or see smoke?

 When to burn

-The best time to burn is usually between late June and early September as cooler weather conditions create moisture in the vegetation environment causes the fire to burn cooler and for a shorter period of time.
+The best time to burn is usually between late June and early September as cooler weather conditions create moisture in the vegetation which causes the fire to burn cooler and for a shorter period of time.

 Before you plan a winter burn it is a good idea to check the wind speed on the day of your burn.
-To carry out a controllable burn the wind speed should ideally be between 12 to 19 kilometres per hour.
+To carry out a prescribed burn the wind speed should ideally be between 12 to 19 kilometres per hour.

 Visit the Bureau of Meteorology website.